-(iv) Additionally, hard structures, especially vertical walls, often create conditions that lead to failure of the structure.
-In time, the substrate of the beach coarsens and scours down to bedrock or a hard clay.
-The hard face of some shoreline stabilization structures, particularly vertical walls and bulkheads, reflect wave and stream energy, which can lead to scouring and lowering of the substrate, coarsening, and ultimate failure of the structure when tThe footings of bulkheads are exposed, leading to and undermineding and failure.
-This process is exacerbated when the original cause of the erosion and "need" for the bulkhead was from upland water drainage problems.
+(iv) The hard face of some shoreline stabilization structures, particularly vertical walls and bulkheads, reflect wave and stream energy, which can lead to scouring and lowering of the substrate, coarsening, and ultimate failure of the structure when the footings of bulkheads are exposed and undermined.
 In addition, shoreline stabilization structures may raise water tables on the landward side, which may also accelerate the erosion of sand-sized material from the beach.
 Failed bulkheads and walls adversely impact beach aesthetics, may be a safety or navigational hazard, and may adversely impact shoreline ecological functions.
-Master programs must ensure that any shoreline stabilization and eventually decommission stabilization structures at the end of their lifespan.
+Master programs must ensure that any shoreline stabilization that is allowed is suitable for the environment for which it is proposed and that plans are made to maintain and eventually decommission stabilization structures at the end of their lifespan.

 (v) Master programs must prioritize nature-based solutions to address shoreline erosion over other shoreline stabilization approaches.
-Nature-based solutions employ naturally occurring "Hard" structural stabilization measures refer to those with solid, hard surfaces, such as concrete bulkheads, while "soft" structural measures rely on less rigid-materials_and softer measures, such as biotechnical-vegetation,large woody material, or naturally occurring substrate. measures or beach enhancement.
-There is a range of measures varying from soft to hard that include:In some cases, nature-based solutions may use hard materials, though only when aligned with the natural shoreline processes of the site.
+Nature-based solutions employ naturally occurring materials and softer measures, such as vegetation, large woody material, or naturally occurring substrate.
+In some cases, nature-based solutions may use hard materials, though only when aligned with the natural shoreline processes of the site.
 Hard materials refers to rocks, large wood, gravel/cobble, and other solid natural materials.
 Generally, the harder the construction measure, the greater the impact on shoreline processes, including sediment transport, geomorphology, and biological functions.
 There is a range of nature-based solution alternatives varying from soft to hard that include: